Ernst Jünger: Later life

 Despite the ongoing political criticism of his work, Jünger said he never regretted anything he wrote, nor would he ever take it back.

 His younger son Alexander, a physician, committed suicide in 1993.
 Jünger's 100th birthday on 29 March 1995 was met with praise from many quarters, including the socialist French president François Mitterrand.

 Death

-Jünger came from an agnostic family and did not hold to any particular belief in God, yet shortly before he died he converted to Roman Catholicism.
+Jünger came from a mixed Christian Protestant, agnostic family and did not profess any particular denominational belief, but shortly before he died he converted to Roman Catholicism.
 A year before his death, Jünger was received into the Catholic Church and began to receive the Sacraments.
-He died on 17 February 1998 in Riedlingen, Upper Swabia, aged 102.
-He was the last living bearer of the military version of the order of the Pour le Mérite.
-His body was buried at Wilflingen Cemetery.
+Jünger died on 17 February 1998 in Riedlingen, Upper Swabia, aged 102.
+He was the last living bearer of the military version of the order Pour le Mérite.
 Jünger's last home in Wilflingen, Jünger-Haus Wilflingen, is now a museum.

 Photography

 Ernst Jünger's photobooks are visual accompaniments to his writings on technology and modernity.
 The seven books of photography Jünger published between 1928 and 1934 are representative of the most militaristic and radically right wing period in his writing.
 Jünger's first photobooks, Die Unvergessenen (The Unforgotten, 1929) and Der Kampf um das Reich (The Battle for the Reich, 1929) are collections of photographs of fallen World War I soldiers and the World War front, many that he took himself.
 He also contributed six essays on the relationship between war and photography in a photobook of war images called Das Antlitz des Weltkrieges: Fronterlebnisse deutscher Soldaten (The Face of the World War: Front Experiences of German Soldiers, 1930) and edited a volume of photographs dealing with the first world war, Hier spricht der Feind: Kriegserlebnisse unserer Gegner (The Voice of the Enemy: War Experiences of our Adversaries, 1931).
 Jünger also edited a collection of essays, Krieg und Krieger (War and Warriors, 1930, 1933) and wrote the foreword for a photo anthology of airplanes and flying called Luftfahrt ist Not!
 (Flying is imperative! [i.e., a necessity], 1928).